allan-villan/csueb-MKTG-310-tesla/README.md

 # csueb-MKTG-310-tesla
-A Marketing Research project where a group and I created and administered a marketing survey that was designed to retrieve general demographics, their financial situation and questions pertaining to owning/purchasing car(s).
+A Marketing Research project where a group and I created and administered a marketing survey that was designed to retrieve general demographics, financial status and insights pertaining to owning/purchasing car(s).
 A variety of brands were included to isolate independant variables for more detailed analysis of the survey results.

 ### Student Learning Outcomes for the course:
 - Demonstrate an understanding of the role and process of research in making marketing decisions.